x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-using-third-party-cloud.md

 ### Scenario 1 - MX record points to third-party spam filtering

 - I plan to use Exchange Online to host all my organization's mailboxes.
 My organization uses a third-party cloud service to filter spam and malware.
-All email that the Internet sends must be filtered by this third-party cloud service.
+All email that the internet sends must be filtered by this third-party cloud service.

 For this scenario, your organization's mail flow setup looks like the following diagram.